-One moderate priority request was included in the 2023 SOE: a fall turnover index has been included in both the MAFMC and NEFMC reports in the Climate and Ecosystem Productivity sections.
+One moderate priority request was included in the 2023-2024 SOE: a fall turnover index has been included in both the MAFMC and NEFMC reports in the Climate and Ecosystem Productivity sections.

 One low priority request was included in the 2023 SOE: we updated text with further explanation of the Environmental Justice indicators.
+This text has been expanded for 2024 in an online indicator catalog page.

 An unranked request to evaluate links between species availability inshore and offshore and trends in recreational fishing effort was partially addressed using a spatial index of forage fish to evaluate bluefish availability to the recreational fishery during the research track assessment in December 2022.
-This forage fish index has been included in the 2023 SOE.
+This forage fish index has been included in the 2023-2024 SOE.